-If you do not pay a debt that you owe, you risk suffering not just financial penalties but damage to your credit rating.
-If a creditor reports the unpaid debt to a credit reporting agency, the agency may drop your score, making you look less creditworthy.
+If you do not pay a debt that you owe, you risk suffering not just financial penalties but damage to your credit rating — this can include not paying expensive gyms for memberships.
+A creditor reports the unpaid debt to a credit reporting agency, which will drop your score, making you look less creditworthy.
 This won't necessarily happen if you cancel your gym membership or end your contract early, however unpaid balances may go on your credit report.
+Following a gym's cancellation requirements is your best bet to avoid a negative mark on your credit.

 Your credit report contains a record of all of your recent debts, both paid and unpaid.
 If you fail to pay back a loan on time or do not pay a bill, then this may end up on your credit report, causing your score to drop.
 For this to happen, however, the company to whom you owe the money has to report it to the credit reporting agency.
 This might happen in the case of a gym membership if you agreed to pay membership fees and then stopped paying them for no good reason.